Thermal effects on fracture and brittle-to-ductile transition: Elasto-fragile model

 \section{Elasto-fragile model}

 We introduce here a discrete model that helps us to better understand the effect of thermal fluctuations on the brittle fracture processes in solid materials.
-As shown in Fig.\ref{fig_FRA:Fracture_scheme}, the model consists in a network of springs with different elastic constants arranged in a (quasi) one-dimensional lattice.
+As shown in Fig.\ref{fig_FRA:Fracture_scheme}, the model consists in a network of springs with different elastic constants arranged in a quasi-one-dimensional lattice, aimed at reproducing a mode I fracture geometry \cite{giordaRCC}.
 Based on symmetry assumptions, we reduce the scheme in Fig.\ref{fig_FRA:Fracture_scheme}(a) to the one in Fig.\ref{fig_FRA:Fracture_scheme}(b).
 The structure in Fig.\ref{fig_FRA:Fracture_scheme}(b) connects a fixed substrate, at $y=0$, with a rigid top layer that can be placed at different heights $y=Y$ (isometric conditions within the Helmholtz ensemble).
-More in detail, see Fig.\ref{fig_FRA:Fracture_scheme}(b), this structure is composed of a series of $N+1$ springs, with elastic constant $k$, linked together to form an horizontal chain (colored in purple).
+More in detail, see Fig.\ref{fig_FRA:Fracture_scheme}(b), this structure is composed of a series of $N+1$ springs, with elastic constant $k$, linked together to form an horizontal chain (colored in black).
 The left end-side of the chain, at $i=0$, is attached to the bottom fixed substrate at $y=0$ while the other end, located at $i=N+1$, is attached to the top layer at $y=Y$.
-The inner points of the chain, identified by $i=1,\dots ,N$, are individually linked to the top layer through $N$ springs with elastic constant $l$ (colored in yellow), mimicking the elasticity of the upper half plane.
-Moreover, the first ones ($i=1,\dots ,\eta$), are linked to the bottom layer through $\eta$ breakable springs (intact in blue, broken in red).
+The inner points of the chain, identified by $i=1,\dots ,N$, are individually linked to the top layer through $N$ vertical springs with elastic constant $l$ (colored in yellow or light gray), mimicking the elasticity of the upper half plane.
+Moreover, the first ones ($i=1,\dots ,\eta$), are linked to the bottom layer through $\eta$ breakable springs (intact in blue or dark gray; broken in orange or intermediate gray).
 We assume that it exists an elongation threshold $Y_M$ after which the potential energy for a breakable spring is constant and the resulting elastic force is zero (broken state), see Fig.\ref{fig:FRA:Breakable_energy}.
-The behavior of a single breakable spring corresponds to an elastic constant $h$ when its elongation $y_i$ does not exceed the threshold $Y_M$ (blue dashed lines in Fig.\ref{fig:FRA:Breakable_energy}).
-When $\lvert y_i\rvert>Y_M$ the potential energy is constant and then the resulting force is zero (red dashed lines in Fig.\ref{fig:FRA:Breakable_energy}).
+The behavior of a single breakable spring corresponds to an elastic constant $h$ when its elongation $y_i$ does not exceed the threshold $Y_M$ (see Fig.\ref{fig:FRA:Breakable_energy}).
+When $\lvert y_i\rvert>Y_M$ the potential energy is constant and then the resulting force is zero (see Fig.\ref{fig:FRA:Breakable_energy}).